Type: High-frequency ERW pipe & API 5L ERW pipe

 • Length: 6–12 m (SRL / DRL) or fixed lengths on request

-• Pipe Type: High-frequency ERW pipe (HF-ERW / HFI welded)
+• Pipe Type: High-frequency ERW steel pipe (HF-ERW / HFI welded)

 • Ends: Plain end, bevelled end, or threaded & coupled